Palenque: Late Classic period

-After the death of Pakal in 683, his older son K'inich Kan B'alam assumed the kingship of B'aakal, who in turn was succeeded in 702 by his brother K'inich K'an Joy Chitam II.
+After the death of Pakal in 683, his older son Kʼinich Kan Bʼalam assumed the kingship of Bʼaakal, who in turn was succeeded in 702 by his brother Kʼinich Kʼan Joy Chitam II.
 The first continued the architectural and sculptural works that were begun by his father, as well as finishing the construction of the famous tomb of Pakal.
 Pakal's sarcophagus, built for a very tall man, held the richest collection of jade seen in a Mayan tomb.
 A jade mosaic mask was placed over his face, and a suit made of jade adorned his body, with each piece hand-carved and held together by gold wire.

-Furthermore, K'inich Kan B'alam I began ambitious projects, including the Group of the Crosses.
+Furthermore, Kʼinich Kan Bʼalam I began ambitious projects, including the Group of the Crosses.
 Thanks to numerous works begun during his government, now we have portraits of this king, found in various sculptures.
 His brother succeeded him continuing construction and art with the same enthusiasm, reconstructing and enlarging the north side of the Palace.
-Thanks to the reign of these three kings, B'aakal had a century of growth and splendor.
+Thanks to the reign of these three kings, Bʼaakal had a century of growth and splendor.

-In 711, Palenque was sacked by the realm of Toniná, and the old king K'inich K'an Joy Chitam II was taken prisoner.
+In 711, Palenque was sacked by the realm of Toniná, and the old king Kʼinich Kʼan Joy Chitam II was taken prisoner.
 It is not known what the final fate of the king was, and it is presumed that he was executed in Toniná.
 For 10 years there was no king.
-Finally, K'inich Ahkal Mo' Nab' III was crowned in 722.
-Although the new king belonged to the royalty, there is no evidence that he was the direct inheritor of K'inich K'an Joy Chitam II.
-It is believed, therefore, that this coronation was a break in the dynastic line, and probably K'inich Ahkal Nab' arrived to power after years of maneuvering and forging political alliances.
+Finally, Kʼinich Ahkal Moʼ Nab' III was crowned in 722.
+Although the new king belonged to the royalty, there is no evidence that he was the direct inheritor of Kʼinich Kʼan Joy Chitam II.
+It is believed, therefore, that this coronation was a break in the dynastic line, and probably Kʼinich Ahkal Nab' arrived to power after years of maneuvering and forging political alliances.
 This king, his son, and grandson governed until the end of the 8th century.
 Little is known about this period, except that, among other events, the war with Toniná continued, where there are hieroglyphics that record a new defeat of Palenque.

 Occasionally city-state lords were women.
 Lady Sak Kuk ruled at Palenque for at least three years starting in 612 CE, before she passed her title to her son.
 However, these female rulers were accorded male attributes.
 They were presented as more masculine, since they had assumed roles that were typically held by men.

 Abandonment

-During the 8th century, B'aakal came under increasing stress, in concert with most other Classic Mayan city-states, and there was no new elite construction in the ceremonial center sometime after 800.
+During the 8th century, Bʼaakal came under increasing stress, in concert with most other Classic Mayan city-states, and there was no new elite construction in the ceremonial center sometime after 800.
 An agricultural population continued to live here for a few generations, then the site was abandoned and was slowly grown over by the forest.
 The district was very sparsely populated when the Spanish first arrived in the 1520s.